Help Support Our Growing Community

 - Psionic Traps

-All of the above activate sadist no problemo.
+All of the above activate Sadist no problemo.

 Stuns the target enemy hero, then deals damage based on how much life it is missing.
 Heroes killed by Reaper's Scythe will have 30 seconds added to their respawn timer.
 Any kill under this effect will be credited to Necrophos.